Clay Lacy Aviation

 Clay Lacy Aviation is a business aviation company founded at Van Nuys Airport (KVNY) in 1968 by Clay Lacy.
 Clay Lacy Aviation provides aircraft management, private air charter, aircraft maintenance, fixed-base operator (FBO) and other services to private and corporate clients.
 The company manages a nationwide fleet of more than 100 business jet aircraft, worth more than $1.5 billion, most of which are available for domestic and international private charter.

-Operations centers, hangar facilities, and FAA Part 145 Repair Stations are located at Van Nuys Airport, McClellan–Palomar Airport (KCRQ) near San Diego, and Waterbury-Oxford Airport (KOXC) near New York.
+Operations centers, hangar facilities, and FAA Part 145 Repair Stations are located at Van Nuys Airport and Waterbury-Oxford Airport (KOXC) near New York.
 Managed jet aircraft are based at general aviation airports across the U.S. Clay Lacy also operates a full-service FBO at Van Nuys Airport and began operating an FBO at Orange County's John Wayne Airport in January 2021.
-A Clay Lacy Aviation FBO at Waterbury-Oxford Airport, announced in 2020, is set to open in 2024.
+A Clay Lacy Aviation FBO at Waterbury-Oxford Airport, announced in 2020, opened in 2024.

 History

 In 1968, Clay Lacy Aviation began operations as an on-demand jet charter operator at Van Nuys Airport in Los Angeles.
 At the time it was the only jet charter company west of the Mississippi.
 Early clients included Hollywood celebrities such as Danny Kaye, Frank Sinatra, Dean Martin, Sammy Davis Jr., Carol Channing, Kirk Douglas, and Cary Grant.
 Over the next decade, the company began to offer aircraft management and maintenance services, and in 1981 established the first all-jet FBO.

 In 2002, Clay Lacy expanded to the Pacific Northwest, with a hangar facility and full-service FBO at Boeing Field in Seattle.
 An additional 40,000 square-foot of hangar space was completed there in 2009.
 In 2016, the company opened an FAA Part 145 Repair Station and expanded its Seattle capabilities to include FAA-certified private jet charter services.

 In 2006, Brian Kirkdoffer was promoted to company president.
 He had joined Clay Lacy as a pilot in 1990.
 He has flown more than 10,000 hours in Learjet and Gulfstream aircraft, and holds four world aeronautical speed records.
-He acquired majority interest in Clay Lacy Aviation in 2013, and is currently its president and CEO.
+He acquired majority interest in Clay Lacy Aviation in 2013, and is currently its Chairman.

-In 2011, the company opened a satellite office at McClellan-Palomar Airport near San Diego, adding an FAA Part 145 Repair Station in 2016.
+In 2015, Clay Lacy completed a 6-acre development and improvement project at its Van Nuys FBO on the South Campus, opening 2.5 acres of new ramp space.

 In 2016, Clay Lacy acquired Key Air, a long-time East Coast private aviation company, with an operations and maintenance center at Waterbury-Oxford Airport near New York.
 An FAA Part 145 Repair Station was certified in 2018.